carloscarvajal6/Getting-and-cleaning-data-project/CodeBook.md

 ## 2) Extracts only the measurements on the mean and standard deviation for each measurement.

+Get the valid columns by using grep with the names() of the columns, and consider only those columns.
+Cbind the activity ID column due to the way I did the extraction.

 ## 3) Uses descriptive activity names to name the activities in the data set

+Merge the activity labels data frame with the current data frame via activityId.

 ## 4) Appropriately labels the data set with descriptive variable names.